anoopraju31/namaste-react/lesson 15/README.md

 - BugFix: Sign up user displayName & profile picture update
 - BugFix: if user is not logged in Redirect /browse to login page and vice-versa
 - Unsubscribe to the onAuthStateChanged callback
--Add hardcoded values to the constants file
+- Add hardcoded values to the constants file

 ## Features
 - Login / Sign Up